-She at sometimes appears greatly affected, and delighted with texts of scripture that come to her mind.
+She, at some times, appears greatly affected and delighted with texts of scripture that come to her mind.
 Particularly, about the beginning of November, the last year, that text came to her mind, Rev. iii.
-20. "Behold I stand at the door and knock: If any man hear my voice, and open the door, I will come in and sup with him, and he with me." spoke of it to those of the family, with a great appearance of joy, a smiling countenance, and elevation of voice, and afterwards she went into another room, where her mother overheard her talking very earnestly to the children about it. and particularly heard her say to them, three or four times over, with an air of exceeding joy and admiration, "Why it is to sup with God."
-At some time about the middle of winter, very late in the night, when all were in bed, her mother perceived that she was awake, and heard her, as though she was weeping.
-She called to her, and asked her what was the matter.
-She answered with a low voice, so that her mother could not hear what she said; but thinking that it might be occasioned by some spiritual affection, said no more to her; but perceived her to lie awake, and to continue in the same frame, for a considerable time.
-The next morning, she asked her whether she did not cry the last night: The child answered, "Yes, I did cry a little, for I was thinking about God and Christ, and they loved me."
-Her mother asked her whether to think of God and Christ's loving her made her cry: She answered, "Yes, it does sometimes."
+20. Behold I stand at the door and knock: If any man hear my voice, and open the door, I will come in, and sut with him and he with me.
+She spoke of it to those of the family, with a great appearance of joy, a smiling countenance, and elevation of voice, and afterwards she went into another room, where her mother overheard her talking very earnestly to the children about it, and particularly heard her say to them, three or four times over, with an air of exceeding joy and admiration....Why it is to SUP WITH GOD.
+At some time about the middle of winter, very late in the night, when all were in bed, her mother perceived that she was awake, and heard her as though she was weeping.
+She called to her, and asked her what was the matter. answered with a low voice, so that her mother could not hear what she said; but thinking it might be occasioned by some spiritual affection, said no more to her; but perceived her to lie awake, and to continue in the same frame for a considerable time.
+The next morning she asked her whether she did not cry the last night: The child answered yes, I did cry a little, for I was thinking about God and Christ, and they loved me.
+Her mother asked her, whether to think of God and Christ's loving her made her cry: She answered yes, it does sometimes.

-She has often manifested a great concern for the good of others' souls: and has been wont many times affectionately to counsel the other children.
-Once about the latter end of September, the last year, when she and some others of the children were in the room by themselves, husking Indian corn, the child, after a while, came out and sat by the fire.
-Her mother took notice that she appeared with a more than ordinarily serious and pensive countenance, but at last she broke silence, and said, "I have been talking to Nabby and Eunice."
+She has often manifested a great concern for the good of other souls; and has been wont, many times, affectionately to counsel the other children.
+Once about the latter end of September, the last year, when she and some others of the children were in a room by themselves a husking Indian corn, the child, after a while, came out and sat by the fire. mother took notice that she appeared with a more than ordinary serious and pensive countenance, but at last she broke silence, and said I have been talking to Nabby and Eunice.
 Her mother asked her what she had said to them.
-"Why," said she, "I told them that they must pray, and prepare to die, that they had but a little while to live in this world, and they must be always ready."
+Why, said she, I told them they must pray, and prepare to die, that they had but a little while to live in this world, and they must be always ready.
 When Nabby came out, her mother asked her whether she had said that to them.
-"Yes," said she, "she said that, and a great deal more."
-At other times, the child took her opportunities to talk to the other children about the great concern of their souls, sometimes, so as much to affect them, and set them into tears.
-She was once exceedingly importunate with her mother to go with her sister Naomi, to pray.
-Her mother endeavored to put her off; but she pulled her by the sleeve, and seemed as if she would by no means be denied.
-At last her mother told her that Amy must go and pray herself; "but," says the child, "she will not go;" and persisted earnestly to beg of her mother to go with her.
+Yes, said she, she said that and a great deal more.
+At other times the child took her opportunities to talk to the other children about the great concern of their souls; sometimes so as much to affect them, and set them into tears.
+She was once exceeding importunate with her mother to go with her sister Naomi to pray: Her mother endeavored to put her off, but she pulled her by the sleeve, and seemed as if she would by no means be denied.
+At last her mother told her, that Amy must go and pray herself; but, says the child, she will not go, and persisted carnestly to beg of her mother to go with her.